What is Jazzfest?

 When is Jazzfest held?

 Jazzfest is held each year over two weekends, the last weekend in April and the first weekend in May.
 When a weekend spans months, the rule of thumb is that Fest is the two weekends prior to Mothers Day weekend.
-First weekend runs Friday thru Sunday, and second weekend runs Thursday thru Sunday.
-For 2018, the dates are April 27-29, and May 3-6, 2017.
-Gates at the Heritage Festival open each day at 11:00 a.m..
-The first bands start at 11:15 and the last bands play until 7:00 or 7:15 p.m.
+Each weekend now runs Thursday thru Sunday (though Thursdays omitted for the pandemic-delayed 2021 edition).

 But Swag, I don't really like jazz that much.
 Should I go anyway?